Home

 Mineral oil is often routinely applied to a soapstone counter top to darken its color and keep it looking great . . . or you can apply a sealer that will give you that dark shine.

-Some people don't use oil or a sealer--neither is necessary--and let the stone darken and age naturally over time.
+Some people don't use oil or a sealer--neither is necessary--and let the soapstone darken and age naturally over time.

 If you do this, you should know that areas which receive the most hand contact (around edges, sinks, the cooktop and primary food prep area) will darken more quickly due to oils in your skin.

-No matter what you do, a heavy-duty sanding will return the soapstone to its original state.
+No matter what you do, a heavy-duty sanding will return the countertops to the original state.